davidtheclark/jquery.animateAuto/README.md

   alert('You did it again!');
 });

-// or do the same thing with different arguments
+// or do the same thing with differently written arguments
 $('#element').animateAuto('open', function() {
   alert('Three cheers for you!');
 }, { openClass: 'thing-active' });